 - Seeking out better feedback and persisting for longer

-- Coping better with transitions and develop better self-regulation
+- Coping better with transitions and developing better self-regulation

 - It Improves self-esteem, learning orientation and reduces helplessness